-Ben Wright is lead practitioner of history at a successful secondary school in West Sussex and is passionate about developing thriving teachers, especially during those pivotal PGCE, NQT and RQT years.
+Ben Wright is head of the history department at a large secondary school in Cornwall and is passionate about developing thriving teachers, especially during those pivotal PGCE, NQT and RQT years.
 Ben has completed an MA in education and strives to embed a research culture in schools.
 He has delivered workshops, has presented widely and, together with his Thrive co-authors, regularly contributes to the popular blog Thrive in Teaching.

 If you’re lucky enough to live long enough, you get to an age when you realise you are going to die.
 When you’re younger, you think you know that, of course you do, but you don’t, not really.
 With this realisation, living long enough, you get to understand that the great prize is being […]

 Another chill, dull, not-going-anywhere Sunday.
 Stuck and boring, nothing being achieved, nothing worth achieving.
 And then, by mid-afternoon, snow.
 Silent, drifting, changing the landscape utterly, its brightness lifting the spirits.
 A miracle of snow.
 I didn’t make it come.
 It just came.
 I watched it though, and it made me smile.
 Sometimes, the present […]